Labrador Retriever: Colour

-Labradors are registered in three colours: solid black, yellow (considered from creamy white to fox-red) and chocolate (medium to dark brown and originally called "liver").
+Labradors are registered in three colours: Solid black, yellow (anything from creamy white to fox-red), and chocolate (medium to dark brown; originally called "liver").

 Puppies of all colours can occur in the same litter.
-Coat colour is determined primarily by three genes.
-The first gene (the B locus) determines the density of the coat's eumelanin pigment granules, if that pigment is allowed: dense granules result in a black coat, and sparse ones give a chocolate coat.
-The second (E) locus determines whether the eumelanin is produced at all.
-A dog with the recessive e allele will produce only phaeomelanin pigment and will be yellow regardless of its genotype at the B locus.
-The genes known previously have had their number increased by the introduction of the K locus, where the dominant "black" allele KB is now known to reside.
+Coat colour is determined primarily by three genes, called MC1R, Agouti, and CBD103.
+If a dog carries wild type alleles at all three loci, the dog will have a yellow coat.
+If a dog has a loss-of-function mutation at MC1R, it will also have a yellow coat, regardless of the genotypes at the other two loci.
+Dogs carrying wild-type alleles for MC1R and Agouti, together with the black allele of CBD103, will have a black coat.

 According to a 2011 study, 13 out of 245 Labradors studied were heterozygous for the M264V mutation responsible for the melanistic mask, and one was homozygous.
-Within the breed, this trait is not visible.
+Within this breed, the trait cannot be determined simply by appearance.

 Show and field lines

 As a result of specialised breeding, there are significant differences between field and trial-bred and show-bred lines of Labradors.
-In the United States, the former are sometimes mistakenly referred to as "American" and the latter as "English", in fact, both field and show types are bred in both countries and all Labrador Retrievers are descended from British lines.
+In the United States, the former are sometimes mistakenly referred to as "American" and the latter as "English."
+In fact, both field and show types are bred in both countries and all Labrador Retrievers are descended from British lines.